 As I say, I haven’t the foggiest idea why music fans in Russia have suddenly cottoned on to Just Backdated in the past few weeks, but I welcome them all the same.
 If any of them are reading this, maybe some could enlighten me.
 Has JB been promoted by some Russian music forum that I don’t know about?
 Has a link to JB been shared by some influential Russian rock critic?
 Has JB been mentioned on a Moscow radio rock show?
+Or is it something slightly sinister?
 Please tell me.

 In keeping with the Russian theme, it may be of interest to these new readers to learn that I have some previous in regard to Russia and rock music.
 In 1986, on behalf of Omnibus Press, I commissioned the noted Russian music critic Artemy Troitsky to write Back In The USSR: The True Story of Rock in Russia, an account of the history and development of rock music over the previous 25 years in what was then the Soviet Union.
 As I wrote in a brief note at the beginning of the book, I got the idea for this project when I read a Guardian article about Russian rock that was written by Artemy and commissioned by the paper’s then Moscow correspondent Martin Walker.